Derpenstein69/cloudflare-retrieval-augmented-generation-example/README.md

 ## Usage

 After deploying, you can use the following routes:
+-`/` home page

-- `/` is an endpoint that accepts a `?text` query param and returns a response from the model.
+- `/query` is an endpoint that accepts a `?text` query param and returns a response from the model.
 - `/ui` is a form UI that allows you to ask the AI a question and get a response.
 - `/write` is a form UI that allows you to add a note to the AI's knowledge base.
 - `/notes` is a list of all the notes in the AI's knowledge base.